Codecademy/docs/content/swiftui/concepts/notifications/notifications.md

 >> `@State private var showToast = false`: This creates a state variable named showToast, which determines whether the toast should be shown or not.

->> `Button("Show Toast") { showToast = true }`: A button that, when tapped, sets the showToast state variable to true, triggering the display of the toast.
+>> `Button("Show Toast") { showToast = true }`: A button, when tapped, sets the showToast state variable to true, triggering the display of the toast.

 >> `.toast(isPresented: $showToast, content: { ... })`: A custom view modifier (implemented as an extension) that displays a toast when the showToast state is true.
-The content closure defines the content of the toast, which is an instance of the ToastView view.
+The content closure defines the content of the toast, which is an instance of the `ToastView`` view.

 >> `ToastView`: A custom view that represents the toast.
 It contains a Text view displaying the provided message, with a dark background and white text color.
 The .frame, .padding, and .animation modifiers are used to control the appearance and animation of the toast.